Millangoda Raja: Death

-Raja's tusks gradually began to grow, and as he got older tusks grew to the point where he could not collide with the ground.
-When he lowered his head to eat, tusks hit the ground which made it very difficult for Raja to eat.
-He was suffering from food indigestion for over one year.
-That's because the elephant's teeth fall out as it ages.
-At the same time the elephant has been weakened.
-At that time, the herdsmen had mentioned that when he was sick, he was given figs, leaves and jackfruits to eat.
-It is said that the then President Mahinda Rajapaksa gave him energy foods through the Wildlife Department.
+Raja's tusks gradually grew longer as he aged, eventually reaching a length that made it difficult for him to move and feed properly.
+When he lowered his head to eat, his tusks would strike the ground, making it difficult for him to graze.
+He reportedly suffered from digestive problems for more than a year prior to his death.
+As elephants age, their teeth gradually wear down and eventually fall out, which can further weaken them and make feeding difficult.

+According to his handlers, during his illness he was fed foods such as figs, leaves, and jackfruit to help sustain him.
+It is also reported that the then President, Mahinda Rajapaksa, arranged for nutritional supplements to be provided to the elephant through the Wildlife Department.

-When the elephant was in the last stage of his life, many bottles of saline with vitamins had to be given.
-Before the death, pirith was chanted.
-After showing the Atapirikara to the elephant, it was gently touched and presented to the Buddhist monks.
-After the Pirith sermon and the tying of the Pirith strings, the elephant greeted the monks with great effort.
-The tusker died on 30 July 2011 at 12.25 pm and was about 73 years old at the time of his death.
+During the final stage of his life, several saline infusions with vitamins were administered to support his condition.
+Shortly before his death, Buddhist religious rites were performed, including the chanting of pirith.
+The Atapirikara was ceremonially shown to the elephant and then presented to Buddhist monks.
+Following the chanting and the tying of pirith strings, the elephant reportedly greeted the monks with great effort.

+The tusker died on 30 July 2011 at 12:25 pm and was about 73 years old at the time of his death.

-He was given funeral rites by a team of Buddhist monks.
-His corpse was preserved and placed on public display in a museum, which was constructed by Ananda Millangoda at the Elephant Village in Molagoda, Kegalle.
+Funeral rites were conducted by a group of Buddhist monks.
+His body was later preserved and placed on public display in a museum constructed by Ananda Millangoda at the Elephant Village in Molagoda, Kegalle.